wujameszj/CourseProject/README.md

 >It is unlikely that you will encounter the bug as it is rare, but if you do, please try another browser (e.g. Microsoft Edge, Firefox, Safari).
 My apologies for the inconvenience.
 >
->__Since it is past the deadline, I will not commit to the main branch.__
+>__Since it is past the deadline technically, albeit only by 12 hours, I will not change the implementation of the web app from the main branch.__
->However, I have created a fix in the branch 'bugfix'.
-Another version of the web app based on the bugfix branch is deployed [here](https://share.streamlit.io/wujameszj/courseproject/bugfix/main.py).
+>However, I have added a fix in the branch 'bugfix'.
+If you like, you can access another version of the web app based on the bugfix branch [here](https://share.streamlit.io/wujameszj/courseproject/bugfix/main.py).
 If you are testing locally, you can also launch the web app from that branch.
 >
 >Thank you in advance for your kind understanding.
 >